Hallmarks of aging: Stem cell exhaustion

-Stem cells are undifferentiated or partially differentiated cells that can proliferate indefinitely.
+Stem cells are undifferentiated or partially differentiated cells with the unique ability to self-renew and differentiate into specialized cell types.
 For the first few days after fertilization, the embryo consists almost entirely of stem cells.
 As the fetus grows, the cells multiply, differentiate and assume their appropriate function within the organism.
 In adults, stem cells are mostly located in areas that undergo gradual wear (intestine, lung, mucosa, skin) or need continuous replenishment (red blood cells, immune cells, sperm cells, hair follicles).

 Loss of regenerative ability is one of the most obvious consequences of aging.
 This is largely because the proportion of stem cells and the speed of their division gradually lowers over time.
 It has been found that stem cell rejuvenation can reverse some of the effects of aging at the organismal level.

 Altered intercellular communication

 Different tissues and the cells they consist of need to orchestrate their work in a tightly controlled manner so that the organism as a whole can function.
 One of the main ways this is achieved is through excreting signal molecules into the blood where they make their way to other tissues, affecting their behavior.
 The profile of these molecules changes as we age.

 One of the most prominent changes in cell signaling biomarkers is "inflammaging", the development of a chronic low-grade inflammation throughout the body with advanced age.
 The normal role of inflammation is to recruit the body's immune system and repair mechanisms to a specific damaged area for as long as the damage and threat are present.
 The constant presence of inflammation markers throughout the body wears out the immune system and damages healthy tissue.

 It's also been found that senescent cells excrete a specific set of molecules called the SASP (Senescence-Associated Secretory Phenotype) which induce senescence in neighboring cells.
 Conversely, lifespan-extending manipulations targeting one tissue can slow the aging process in other tissues as well.